6 Emergency AC Problems in San Antonio: Why Your AC Isn't Working and What to Do

 Key Takeaways

-• If your AC won't turn on, check the thermostat batteries, circuit breakers, and safety switch before calling for service.
+- •If your AC won't turn on, check thermostat batteries, circuit breakers, and the safety switch before calling for emergency AC repair in San Antonio.

-• A fan that won't spin usually means a bad capacitor or burned-out motor, both of which need professional repair.
+- •A fan that won't spin usually means a bad capacitor or burned-out motor.
+Both need same-day AC repair from a licensed HVAC contractor.

-• Short cycling (AC turning on and off repeatedly) strains your compressor and can lead to a full system failure if ignored.
+- •Short cycling (AC turning on and off every few minutes) strains your compressor and can lead to a full system failure if ignored.

-• AC freezing up in Texas heat is almost always caused by restricted airflow or low refrigerant.
-Turn the system off and let it thaw.
+- •AC freezing up in Texas heat is almost always caused by restricted airflow or low refrigerant.
+Turn the system off immediately and let it thaw.

-• An AC running nonstop without cooling often points to an undersized system, refrigerant leak, or duct leaks losing conditioned air.
+- •An AC running nonstop but not cooling often points to an undersized system, refrigerant leak, or duct leaks losing 30% of conditioned air.

-When your AC quits in a San Antonio summer, you need answers fast.
-Here are the six most common emergency AC problems we see, what you can check yourself, and when to call a pro.
+When your AC stops working in a San Antonio summer, you need answers fast.
+Whether your AC won't turn on, your AC is blowing warm air, or you're dealing with an AC making noise you've never heard before, these are the six most common emergency AC problems we see.
+Here's what you can check yourself and when it's time to call a licensed HVAC contractor for same-day AC repair.

 If none of that works, you're likely dealing with a failed capacitor, contactor, or wiring issue.
 These need a licensed technician.